kavinvalli/hashnode-blogs/ckrggjvqo056alts11ypv8uft.md

 ## A Discord bot for task management!

-A few days back, I created a Discord Bot solely for task management called `Tick Me`!
+A few days back, I created a Discord Bot solely for task management!
 A minimal bot with only what's required without any of those confusing functionalities.
 Just add, assign(if needed) and tick off.

 ## How to use it in your server?
 The bot is published on top.gg and you can find it at https://url.kavin.me/discord-task-bot.
 Just click on the invite button and follow the steps.
 ![Screenshot 2021-07-23 at 8.03.38 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1627050822851/OSlJRMFxw.png)

 ## Prefix
-Like most discord bots, the `Tick Me` bot has a prefix, `t!`.
+Like most discord bots, the `Task Manager` bot has a prefix, `t!`.

 ## Add a task
 You can add a task by typing `t!add <task>`.
 You can also `assign` someone a task by mentioning them in the `t!add` command.